-Azure Key Vault: Configure Groundplex Nodes
+Azure Key Vault: Configure Groundplex nodes

 Overview

-• Permissions to update the Groundplex nodes
+• Permissions to access, update, and restart the Groundplex nodes.

 1. Create a secrets-config.json file.